opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 ### Creating a Private DNS Zone

 We are provisioning PostgreSQL in order to support the functionality of Keycloak.
-For that matter, although Open Telekom Cloud employs this RDS instance with a floating IP address, it would be better that we connect the RDS instance with Keycloak via a fully qualified domain name and let the Open Telekom Cloud's DNS service to manage the resolution of that endpoints.
+For that matter, although T Cloud Public employs this RDS instance with a floating IP address, it would be better that we connect the RDS instance with Keycloak via a fully qualified domain name and let the T Cloud Public's DNS service to manage the resolution of that endpoints.
 In the Domain Name Service management panel click *Private Zone* and create a new one that points to the VPC that CCE and RDS nodes are placed: